doug-leith/appFirewall/README.md

 ## App store

-The app isn't on the app store because the sandbox that app store apps must use blocks access to the [proc_listpids() and proc_pidfdinfo()](https://opensource.apple.com/source/xnu/xnu-3248.60.10/bsd/kern/proc_info.c.auto.html) syscalls used to monitor running processes.
+The firewall isn't on the app store because the sandbox that app store apps must use blocks access to the [proc_listpids() and proc_pidfdinfo()](https://opensource.apple.com/source/xnu/xnu-3248.60.10/bsd/kern/proc_info.c.auto.html) syscalls used to monitor running processes.
 I've put in a request to Apple to enable this access, we'll see how they respond.
 The app sandbox also blocks sniffing of network packets and sending of TCP RST packets, although app [Network Extensions](https://developer.apple.com/documentation/networkextension) may provide a workaround to this in Catalina and later.

 ## Source code